Apostolos Giannou: Asteras Tripolis

-On 9 June 2015, Giannou signed a three years' contract with Asteras Tripoli for an undisclosed fee.
+On 9 June 2015, Giannou signed a three years' contract with Asteras Tripolis for an undisclosed fee.
 He scored on his debut against Panthrakikos F.C. he also scored 2 matchdays later a penalty against Kaloni F.C.
 On 27 September 2015, on the 5th day of the 2015–16 season he scored in a 2–1 away loss against Levadiakos.
 On 5 October 2015, he scored the only goal of his club in a 1–1 home draw against Platanias F.C.
 On 25 October 2015, after three consecutive unsuccessful results, he scored twice, one with a penalty-kick in the 2–1 away win against PAS Giannina.
 He was named man of the match.

-On 5 November 2015, Asteras Tripoli ended a run of seven European games without a win to breathe life into their flagging group campaign, by winning APOEL.
+On 5 November 2015, Asteras Tripolis ended a run of seven European games without a win to breathe life into their flagging group campaign, by winning APOEL.
 Giannou scored the second goal in a 2–0 home win in the extra time of first half after Pablo Mazza's assist.

 It was his first goal in UEFA campaigns.
 On 29 November 2015, was anointed scorer with a second attempt after the successful repulse of the penalty from Roberto in overtime in a 3–1 away loss against Greek champions Olympiakos.
-On 5 December 2015, he scored the only goal in the 2–1 home loss against Iraklis, that keeping the unbeaten tradition against Asteras Tripoli.
+On 5 December 2015, he scored the only goal in the 2–1 home loss against Iraklis, that keeping the unbeaten tradition against Asteras Tripolis.
 On 2 January 2016, he scored twice to a comfortable 4–0 home win against Panthrakikos.
 With these goals, he scored his eleventh goal in this year's season setting a new personal season's scoring record after last year's 10 goals with Panionios.

 On 20 February 2016, the Chinese club Shanghai Shenhua offer more than €2 million to buy 26-year-old striker of Asteras Tripolis.
 The Greek club ask for at least €3 million to sell its first scorer, who can not be replaced with a transfer until summer, while Giannou seems to have already agreed terms with the team of his compatriot, Avraam Papadopoulos, which offers him more than €1 million for every year of contract.